-The preferred restoration alternative presented by the Trustee in this Draft RP/EA is Alternative B: Delaware/Clark Island Complex Restoration Project.
-The restoration project would create and enhance various habitats for a diverse set of fish, wildlife, and vegetation within the Maumee River watershed, as well as resolve liability for the five Settling PRPs at the Duck and Otter Creeks Site.
-The Trustee is soliciting public comments on this Draft RP/EA and will address any public comments received in the Final RP/EA.
+The selected restoration alternative presented by the Trustee in this Final RP/EA is Alternative B: Delaware/Clark Island Complex Restoration Project.
+The restoration project will create and enhance various habitats for a diverse set of fish, wildlife, and vegetation within the Maumee River watershed, as well as resolve liability for the five Settling PRPs at the Duck and Otter Creeks Site.